Jessica Bäckman: Career

-In 2022, Bäckman races in the ADAC TCR Germany Touring Car Championship with Comtoyou Racing in a Audi RS3 LMS TCR car.
+In 2022, Bäckman races in the ADAC TCR Germany Touring Car Championship with Comtoyou Racing in an Audi RS3 LMS TCR car.
 Jessica finished the season as Vice Champion in ADAC TCR Germany Touring Car Championship with a total of 4 wins and 9 podiums.
 This made her the first women to finish top three in ADAC TCR Germany Touring Car Championship with her 4 wins.

 Racing record

 Career summary

 † As Bäckman was a guest driver, she was ineligible to score points.